Hello and thank you for visiting my e-Portfolio! This site will track my professional development and achievements during my next four years at OSU.

 To maintain my Honors status through the College of Food, Agriculture, and Environmental Sciences, I will need to continually take Honors or Embedded courses.
 I am already taking 2300H, Honors Introduction to Animal Sciences taught by Dr. Peffer, and the small class size and depth of the material makes the course rigorous yet fulfilling.
 In order to academically set myself up for acceptance into veterinary school, I will need to complete additional ‘high-level’ sciences, such as Biochemistry and Molecular Genetics, which will be compiled as a minor equivalent.
 I will also be pursuing a minor in Forestry, Fisheries, and Wildlife with a Fisheries and Wildlife Focus.
 This minor will incorporate courses that focus more on the topics of conservation, wildlife management, and ecology, which I am very interested in since I would like to become a wildlife veterinarian and have a passion for the conservation of species.
 Internships, job opportunities, and participation in clubs/student orgs will also supplement my in-class learning.
 I already have a guaranteed internship through the USDA lined up and plan on pursuing more as my interests become fine-tuned.

-I am currently a member of the Pre-Veterinary Medical Association, Buckeye Dairy Club, Guiding Eyes for the Blind at OSU, and BuckeyeCatholic.
+I am currently a member of the Pre-Veterinary Medical Association, Buckeye Dairy Club, Guiding Eyes for the Blind at OSU, Ohio State Irish Dance Team, and BuckeyeCatholic.
 I intend to become more involved in leading those clubs throughout the years, with a particular interest in getting elected to the Executive Board of the Pre-Veterinary Medical Association and becoming an organizer for some of Buckeye Dairy Club’s events.
 As an Eminence Fellow I intend to help guide future fellows as the upperclassmen have already done for me.
 Through my college I will in the future allow prospective students to shadow me for a day, as I had a very positive experience when I came to shadow a student, and I may become a peer mentor for another Animal Sciences student.

 I have completed an extensive amount of volunteering thus far in my life and plan to continue volunteering at Glade Run Adventures and the National Aviary when I return home to Pittsburgh on breaks/in the summer.
 As an Eminence Fellow, I will become heavily involved in the class service project that we develop; we will have a project roughly planned (with an issue to focus on selected) by the end of our first year.
 I suspect that I will be involved in executing the plans of the service project, since I have strengths in arranging information or tasks and implementing decisions quickly but thoroughly.
 Outside of the Eminence service project, I plan to volunteer often at The Ohio State University Veterinary Medical Center.
 I already volunteer twice a week in the ICU of the companion animal hospital.
 I will also pursue volunteering at the Ohio Wildlife Center in future years when I have a more reliable source of transportation outside of campus.